The Most Secure Encrypted Chat Apps (Private and Team Messengers)

 If Telegram isn’t secure enough for you, don’t worry!
-We’ve got you covered with this list or one of these tried and true Telegram alternatives.
+We’ve got you covered with this list or one of these other Telegram alternatives.

-WhatsApp hasn’t always been amongst the ranks of the most secure encrypted chat apps.
-The popular chat app added end-to-end encryption in 2016.
+WhatsApp hasn’t always been amongst the ranks of the most secure chat apps.
+The popular messenger added end-to-end encryption in 2016.